MLKaufman/how-i-work-bioinformatics/README.md

 # MLK-howiwork-roundrobin scRNAseq project management

-Notes and prep for how I manage scRNAseq projects for the BBSR round robin
+Notes on how I work bioinformatically.

+## New Project setup

+Every new project gets:
+- a git repo
+- a OneDrive folder for deliverables
+- a BBSR Notion entry

 ## Local system setup - MacOSX Sequioa 15.1 Intel architecture